airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Step 2: Configuration and preparation
-After setting up the SDK, you are also required to config your SDK.
-Before using Airwallex SDK to confirm payment intents and complete the payments, you shall create payment intents in your own server, to make sure you obtained order information in your own system.
+After setting up the SDK, you are required to config your SDK with () parameters.
+Before using Airwallex SDK to confirm payment intents and complete the payments, you shall create payment intents in your own server, to make sure you maintain information in your own system.

+- Configuration the SDK

+We provide some parameters that can be used to debug the SDK, better to be called in Application
 ```groovy
     Airwallex.initialize(
         AirwallexConfiguration.Builder()